Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics

-\abstract { \textit{Context.} Satellite dwarf galaxies provide key constraints on galaxy formation and evolution, as their abundance and spatial distribution reflect both host properties and large-scale environment.
+\abstract { Context.
+Satellite dwarf galaxies provide key constraints on galaxy formation and evolution, since their abundance and spatial distribution reflect both the host properties and the large-scale environment.

-\textit{Aims.} This study quantifies the dependence of satellite populations on host stellar mass, morphology, and star formation activity across diverse environments, and traces their evolution with cosmic time within the $\Lambda$CDM framework.
+Aims.
+This study quantifies the dependence of satellite populations on the host stellar mass, morphology, and star formation activity across different environments, and traces their evolution with cosmic time within the $\Lambda$CDM framework.

-\textit{Methods.} The Millennium-II simulation combined with the G11 semi-analytic model is employed to construct consistent samples of host galaxies brighter than $M_{r}<-16$ and their satellites ($M_{\ast}\geq 3\times10^{5}\,M_{\odot}$, $M_{r}<-9$) within their virial radius.
-Satellite abundance and radial profiles are analyzed in cluster, group, and void environments, and their evolution is traced from $z=2$ to $z=0$ across three host stellar mass bins.
+Methods.
+The Millennium-II simulation combined with the G11 semi-analytic model is used to construct consistent samples of host galaxies brighter than $M_{r}<-16$ and their satellites ($M_{\ast}\geq 3\times10^{5}\,M_{\odot}$, $M_{r}<-9$) within the virial radius.
+Satellite abundance and radial profiles are analysed in cluster, group, and void environments, and their evolution is traced from $z=2$ to $z=0$ across three host stellar mass bins.

-\textit{Results.} Satellite abundance correlates strongly with host stellar and bulge mass, while host morphology has little additional impact once stellar mass is controlled for.
-Dense environments suppress satellite populations relative to voids, with correlations between satellite abundance, specific star formation rate, and disk scale length emerging only in groups and clusters.
-At $z=0$, radial profiles reveal strong central concentrations in voids, flattened distributions in clusters, and intermediate trends in groups.
-Their redshift evolution shows progressive flattening for low- and intermediate-mass hosts in dense environments, stability for massive hosts, and increasing central concentration in voids.
+Results.
+Satellite abundance is correlated strongly with host stellar and bulge mass, whereas host morphology has little independent effect once stellar mass is accounted for.
+Dense environments suppress satellite populations relative to voids.
+Correlations between satellite abundance, specific star formation rate, and disk scale length become evident only in groups and clusters.
+At $z=0$, radial profiles show strong central concentrations in voids, flattened distributions in clusters, and intermediate trends in groups.
+Their redshift evolution reveals progressive flattening for low- and intermediate-mass hosts in dense environments, stability for massive hosts, and increasing central concentration in voids.
 The cosmic evolution of satellite abundance further highlights distinct pathways: gradual accumulation in voids, mass-dependent trends in groups, and strong late-time suppression in clusters.